 Lassanga is one of the top delicacies in italian restaurant high street kensington.
 There are several methods of making lasanga just like the Italian mammas.
 This article demonstrates one method making it.
 The recipe shows how to make lasanga from scratch, use of pre-made components and a full-on hybrid.
 Some people use sauce to cook the meet while other prefer dried homemade pasta.
 A quicker process is to use jarred sauce.
 Good cooks, however, would prefer their own sauce.
 In making this lasanga, an extra deep pan is necessary.
+To get your ingredients you can buy italian food online.

 A pound of dry lasanga noodles